 In the Arkona Basin, cyanobacteria biomass seems to decrease during the investigation period.
 Indeed, the lowest mean biomass was found in 2017 with a seasonal maximum of only 110 μ g / L on 13 August.
 However, in the following years the biomass of diazotrophic cyanobacteria increased again and in 2019 exceeded the long-term mean and in 2020 reached a value equal to the long-term mean.
+In 2021, the seasonal mean again fell between the lowest values since 1990 (38 μ g/L).
 Statistical analysis of data from the Arkona Basin does not show significant trend for cyanobacteria biomass but only decreasing trend for genus Aphanizomenon (forming 57% of the biomass of cyanobacteria on average).